 How do we decide the design of the opposing team's logo that will top the burning bonfire?
-Freshmen guarding the eternal flame will design a logo to represent the homecoming football opponent. these small fires each night, ending with a larger Friday night blaze serv-ing as the climax.
+Freshmen guarding the eternal flame will design a logo to represent the homecoming football opponent. from campus protected How is a potential d potential dangers resulting from such a large bonfire?

+these small fires each night, ending with a larger Friday night blaze serving as the climax.
 This is the bonfire tradition we now know.
 In 1909, Baylor men tended small overnight fires while guarding the campus.
 Then, in 1946, freshmen lit Has it burned ever since?